-The Nomination and Remuneration Committee tries to take the principle of reasonable representation of significant stable shareholders into account.
-Without prejudice to Section 2 of this

-Article 18 and to Article 16, Section 1, any shareholder who holds at least 25% of the Company's shares, has the right to nominate directors for appointment pro rata to his shareholding.
+The Nomination and Remuneration Committee takes the principle of reasonable representation of significant stable shareholders into account.
+Without prejudice to Section 2 of this Article 18 and Article 16, Section 1, any shareholder who holds at least 25% of the Company's shares, has the right to nominate directors for appointment pro rata to his shareholding.

-The other directors, with the exception of the Chief Executive Officer, must be independent within the meaning of Article 526ter7:87 of the Belgian Companies and Associations Code.
+The other directors, with the exception of the Chief Executive Officer, are required to be independent within the meaning of Article 526ter of the Belgian Companies Code.

-If a director appointed as an independent member - as defined in Article 526ter7:87 of the Companies and Associations Code and Article 3.5 of the Belgian Companies Corporate Governance Code 2020 - loses that status, the director concerned must resign from his/her office within one month of that status being lost.
+If a director appointed as an independent member - as defined in Article 526ter of the Belgian Companies Code - loses that status, the director concerned must resign from his/her office within one month of that status being lost.
 He/she will otherwise be deemed, ipso jure, to have resigned as a Director of the Company, without prejudice to the validity of any acts he/she may have performed or deliberations in which he/she participated during this one-month period.